Richard O'Donnell (footballer)

 Richard Mark O'Donnell (born 12 September 1988) is an English professional footballer who plays as a goalkeeper for club Derby County.

 Having started his career with Sheffield Wednesday's youth system, O'Donnell progressed to the first team, for which he was largely used as an understudy goalkeeper.
 He played 20 times for Wednesday between 2006 and 2012, earning a significant amount of first-team appearances elsewhere as he spent time on loan with York City, Buxton, Rotherham United, Oldham Athletic, Grimsby Town, Alfreton Town and Macclesfield Town.
 He was released in the summer of 2012 and joined Chesterfield.
 In 2013, following limited first-team appearances, he signed a one-year contract at Walsall, where he would spend two years.

 In 2015, he signed for Wigan Athletic and joined Bristol City on loan in January 2016, he would make this move permanment in February.
 In January 2017, he joined Rotherham United for an undisclosed fee where he would spend a year, joining Northampton Town in January 2018, spending six months at the club.
 In July 2018, he joined Bradford City, where he spent four years, before joining Rochdale in 2022, a year later he would sign for Blackpool where he would spend two years before leaving the club in June 2025.
-In July 2025, O'Donnell joined Derby County.
+In July 2025, O'Donnell joined Derby County, he had a short-term emergency loan at Grimsby Town in November 2025.